willianantunes/willianantunes.com/content/blog/2021/12/2021-12-26-how-to-set-up-an-ethereum-node-with-light-mode-using-docker.md

       ]
 ```

 If you look at the [volume section](https://github.com/willianantunes/tutorials/blob/2bbc8a0722b3dc3d7afc7c6ec9e66386ad7c1493/2021/12/how-to-set-up-ethereum-node-using-docker/docker-compose.yaml#L8), you'll see it will mount the directory responsible for storing the database and the keystore.
 If we don't do that, we won't be able to keep the state, so it's a must.
 By the way, the other [two volumes](https://github.com/willianantunes/tutorials/blob/2bbc8a0722b3dc3d7afc7c6ec9e66386ad7c1493/2021/12/how-to-set-up-ethereum-node-using-docker/docker-compose.yaml#L11-L12) are just [a trick to execute the container using my current user](https://stackoverflow.com/a/66112924/3899136).

+### Important thing

+It's too open the configuration for Geth as we are just doing this for testing purposes.
+Nevertheless, if you're going to use it for real, like creating a wallet and storing your ether tokens, do not forget to harden your computer; for instance, use a firewall to avoid someone using the RPC server.

 ## Running the node and exploring it